-- ^{6.12} ORS are of the opinion that it would not be appropriate when producing a robust assessment of need to make any firm assumptions about whether or not households where an interview was not completed meet the new definition based on the outcomes of households where an interview was completed. - 6.13 However data that has been collected from over 1,500 household interviews that have been completed by ORS since the changes to PPTS in 2015 suggests that overall between 10%-20% of households who have been interviewed meet the new definition and in some local authorities, particularly London Boroughs, 100% of households do not meet the new definition. - ^{6.14} This would suggest that it is likely that only a small proportion of the potential need identified from these 'unknown' households will end up needing to be included in the GTAA. - ^{6.15} Councils will need to carefully consider how to address the needs associated with 'Unknown' Travellers in Local Plan policies as it is unlikely that all of this need will need to be addressed through the provision of Gypsy or Traveller pitches.
-Robust monitoring of these pitches through the Local Plan process, together with the possibility of gathering new information on the status of residents during the biannual Caravan Count should be considered.
-Also in terms of Local Plan policies the Councils could consider the use of a specific site allocation/protection policy for those households that do meet the new definition, together with a criteria-based policy (as suggested in PPTS) for any unknown households that do provide evidence that they meet the definition.
+- The estimate seeks to identify potential current and future need from any pitches known to be temporary or unauthorised, and through new household formation.
+This approach is consistent with the outcomes of a recent Planning Appeal where access to a site was not possible but basic information was known about the number of households residing there.
+(Planning Inspectorate Ref: APP/Z6950/A/14/2212012). - 7.7 Should further information be made available to the Council that will allow for the new planning definition to be applied, these households could either form a component of need to be added to the known need figure for those who meet the planning definition in the GTAA, or a component of need to be added to the need for those who do not meet the planning definition as assessed as part of the wider housing needs of the area and included in either the GTAA or the SHMA as appropriate - ORS are of the opinion that it would not be appropriate when producing a robust assessment of need to make any firm assumptions about whether or not households where an interview was not completed meet the planning definition based on the outcomes of households where an interview was completed. - Travellers and 250 interviews with Travelling Showpeople that have been completed by ORS since the changes to PPTS in 2015 suggests that overall approximately 10% of Gypsy and Traveller and 70% of Travelling Showpeople households who have been interviewed meet the planning definition and in some local authorities, particularly London Boroughs, 100% of households do not meet the planning definition. - 7.10 This would suggest that it is likely that only a small proportion of the potential need identified from these households will need new Gypsy and Traveller pitches and Travelling Showpeople plots, and that the needs of the majority will be addressed through the SHMA. - 7.11 Councils will need to carefully consider how to address the needs associated with unknown Travellers in Local Plan policies as it is unlikely that all of this need will need to be addressed through the provision of Gypsy or Traveller pitches.
+In terms of Local Plan policies, the Councils could consider the use of a specific site allocation/protection policy for those households that do meet the planning definition, together with a criteria-based policy (as suggested in PPTS) for any unknown households that do provide evidence that they meet the definition.